scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 8 hours

 You create a magical soothing bonfire.
-The bonfire takes a single tile of space, emits bright light for 5 tiles and dim light a further 5.
+The bonfire takes up a tile of space, emits bright light for 5 tiles and dim light a further 5.
 Make a spellcasting roll against 2 bad dice.
 On success any creature that takes a long rest while in the fires light restores an extra wound and recovers an additional level of exhaustion.

 Add an enhanced die for every level cast above 1st.